XiaowenSuo/FedMEGA/README.md

 - The public core implementation is restricted to three sites.
 - No protected genotype or phenotype data are distributed with the package.
-- The binary-trait GRAMMAR-Gamma ratio implementation currently uses an explicit projection matrix for the ratio-estimation step.
-This is appropriate for the manuscript-scale simulation setting, but large empirical-scale deployments should use a memory-optimized implementation that avoids storing the full projection matrix.
 - The package is intended for GitHub/Zenodo distribution as manuscript code.
 It is not yet submitted to CRAN.